gitter-badger/Scilab-Practicals/README.md

 A large number of functionalities is included in Scilab: control, simulation, optimization, signal processing..., and Xcos, the hybrid dynamic systems modeler and simulator is provided with the platform.
 Scilab is used in all major strategic scientific areas of industry and services such as space, aeronautics, automotive, energy, defense, finance and transport.
 I hope this repository will help you.
 ***
+## For more experiment index-details and development information please visit Wiki page of this repository.
 ## If you found any bug or error in codes and documentation please inform me.
 ### Don't forget to share the repository with techies!